 Nuances of Software Maintenance

 The life of your software does not end when it finally launches.
-In reality, its life has just begun.
+In reality, the software maintenance has just begun.

 Software is always evolving and it is never finished as long as it is used; partly to accommodate for the ever changing world we live in.
-The evolution of your software might be motivated by a variety of reasons; to keep the software up and running, to upgrade to the latest release, enhance features or to rework the system for future maintainability.
-No matter the motivation, software change is vital for the evolution and success of it.
-Therefore, software will have to undergo changes, and understanding the different types of changes your software can go through is important to realize that software maintenance is more than just bug fixing.
+The evolution of your software might be motivated by a variety of reasons; to keep the software up and running, upgrade to the latest release, enhance features or to rework the system for future maintainability.
+No matter the motivation, software maintenance is vital for the evolution and success of it.
+Investing in any project should encompass a reassuring process from the software development company that is inclusive of feedback and modifications every step of way.
+This process should help clients understand it will have to undergo changes if proper functionality is desired.
+Understanding the different types of changes your software can go through is important to realize that software maintenance is more than just bug fixing.
 In fact, a study suggests that over 80% of software change is attributed to non bug related changes.

 There are four categories of software change: